 Insurance companies will likely have you submit a form or call a direct number.
 You’ll answer questions, submit more proof, and resend all of your original claim material.

 Keep in mind that an appeal process is a long one.
 Once an appeal is submitted, the insurance company then has to verify your information and decide whether or not to pay.
 They may tell you that the submission process can take a certain amount of time (likely 30-90 days), so mark the last day on your calendar to follow up with the company to make sure everything was processed.

 If your claim is still denied after an appeal, there are more steps you can take that will eventually take you to small claims court.
 However, most claims are settled after an appeal.

 Tips to File Visitors Insurance Appeal Accurately

-- Make sure your claim is covered before you submit.
+- Make sure your claim is covered before you submit it

-- Don’t be afraid to ask questions.
-Speak with a representative, a manager, and even higher in the insurance company if necessary.
+- Don’t be afraid to ask questions, speak with a representative, a manager, or the head of claims at the insurance company, if necessary

 Remember that you have a right to file a claim and to file an appeal.
-If you believe you are entitled to the coverage you submitted for, then you should file an appeal regardless of the denial explanation.
+If you believe you are entitled to the coverage you submitted a claim for, you should file an appeal regardless of the denial explanation.

 Understanding the insurance claims process of your insurance provider is extremely critical.
 Filing the claim and appeal within the defined time frame and following the stated process will ensure timely processing.

 Do not hesitate to escalate your case to the insurance company if you feel you are wrongly denied reimbursement for the expenses you had to incur which were within the eligible and covered expenses as per the insurance policy document.